DASE-iDDS/FDBKeeper/README.md

 ## FDBKeeper

 This is the code repo for paper: **Enabling Scalable Coordination Services using Distributed Key-Value Databases: A Design Space Exploration**.
 We demonstrate how to design and implement key features of coordination services in FoundationDB, known as FDBKeeper (approximately 7k lines of code).
-We have successfully replaced ZooKeeper (about 200k lines of code) with FDBKeeper in the ClickHouse deployment and demonstrated that it has better performance and scalability in a production environment.
+We have  successfully rep- laced ZooKeeper (about 200k lines of code) with FDBKeeper in the ClickHouse de- ployment and demonstrated that it has better performance and scalability in a production environment.

 ### Modification Lists